Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 He sprang back a little further when the ground-to-orbit mortars fired with their characteristic gut-kicking ***WHAM!!*** and streaks of superluminal blue light flashed into the sky.
 That done, the package violently ejected the mortar tubes and unfolded like clever LEGO origami.
 In a handful of complicated, clicky seconds it had unfolded into a twenty foot cube.

-There was the edge-of-hearing whine of capacitors, and….
+There was the edge-of-hearing whine of capacitors, and....

 **Thump.**